Willem Leushuis: Coaching career

 As a coach Leushuis won national championships with IJsselmeervogels, AFC and Kuwait Club, the Amateur Supercup with IJsselmeervogels and the national cup with Qadsia SC.
 In 2007, he was chosen the best coach of the last 40 years at IJsselmeervogels and best coach of the Topklasse.
 With OJC Rosmalen Leushuis got the championship in the post-competition to the Third league in 2022.

-Family
+Personal life

-The brother of Willem Leushuis, Hans Leushuis, is also a former professional footballer.
+Willem Leushuis' brother, Hans Leushuis, is also a former professional footballer.
 Hans played for Willem II and VVV-Venlo.